 20 minutes of pressing on muscles to see which ones might be involved in a person's tinnitus.
 This is something you can do for yourself.
 I've never followed the video when I have tinnitus, but I can testify that it's a pretty good head, neck, and shoulder massage.

 I like that anatomical charts are superimposed on the man demonstrating the trigger point exploration, but if you don't like that sort of thing, you've been warned.

 This one offers hope that magnesium might help tinnitus, but leaves out any connection to muscle tension.

 Meditation on the tinnitus sound was very good for this man.

 Tapping on the back of the head works well for some people with tinnitus, causes temporary relief (sometimes a good bit better than nothing) for others, has no effect for some, and makes tinnitus worse for others.
 I don't have a feeling for the proportions.

+One person has told me that she has narrow eustachian tubes, and decongestants solved her tinnitus.
 This entry was posted at https://nancylebov.dreamwidth.org/1096237.html.
 Comments are welcome here or there. comments so far on that entry.